Pelvic Organ Prolapse: Symptoms, Risk Factors, and Treatment

 How Common is Pelvic Organ Prolapse?

 Pelvic organ prolapse is prevalent among women, especially those over 50 years old.
 Studies suggest that up to 50% of women who have given birth may experience some form of prolapse during their lifetime.
+Consult for pelvic pain treatment in Gurgaon.

 Symptoms of Pelvic Organ Prolapse